homiedopie/beberlei.de/drafts/oop_business_applications__command_query_responsibility_seggregation.rst

 Pros and Cons
 -------------

 I really like CQRS for multiple reasons.
-It offers a common "framework" how to solve tasks and does so by posing restrictions on how to do this tasks.
+It offers excplicit guidance how solve tasks by making use of a range of different design patterns.
 This is very helpful, because the code-base is based on conventions that are simple to understand by everyone on the team.
-It frees you from the curse of choice, the free for all mode of operations.
+This structure liberates you from the curse of choice and gives you a cookbook of best-practicies how to solve problems.
+You want this struture for all your applications, regardless of what architectural patttern you have chosen.

 Embracing the difference between read and write models is another plus of CQRS.
 It is very helpful, not to try fitting both read and write into one model.
 You